Gannio/MegamixMapConverter/README.md

 # MegamixMapConverter
-A tool for converting vgmap layouts of Mega Man 1-6, 9, and 10 to Megamix-style rooms.
+A tool for converting vgmap layouts of Mega Man 1-6, 9, and 10 to Megamix-style rooms, utilizing pre-existing tilesets.
+Particularly, those by Revned.

 Arguments:
 * -i (--individualMode): Choose a specific file in maps to create a room from.
 Default will create *all* rooms not already in the rooms folder.